-In this section, we describe the multicast VOQ switch structure that our proposed CMF algorithm is based on.
+In this section, we describe the multicast VOQ switch structure on which the CMF algorithm is based.
 Since the VOQ switch does not require speedup as the output queued switch, and also removes the HOL blocking that limits the maximum throughput of the single input queued switch, it is the preferred structure for packet switches.
 However, the traditional VOQ switch does not suit for multicast traffic.
 In the following, we describe a scheme for organizing packets in the input buffers of a multicast VOQ switch, so that the number of queues at each input port can be reduced from exponential $(2^N - 1)$ to linear (N).

-In general, the information that a packet carries can be viewed as including two parts.
-The first part is the destination address information, which is used by the switch to make scheduling decisions, i.e., deciding for each input port when and which output port its HOL packet should be sent to.
-The second part of the information is the payload data, which is the content to be forwarded to the destination output ports.
-When the switch handles only unicast traffic, where the payload data of a packet need to be sent only once from an input port to a single output port, it is natural to combine the two parts into a single unit and use it for both scheduling and transmission.
+In general, the information that a packet carries consists of two parts.
+The first part is the destination address information, which is used by the switch to make scheduling decisions, i.e., deciding for each input port when and to which output port its packets should be sent.
+The second part of information is the payload data, which is the content to be forwarded to the destination output ports.
+When the switch handles only unicast traffic, where the payload data of a packet needs to be sent only once from an input port to a single output port, it is natural to combine the two parts of information into a single unit and use it for both scheduling and data forwarding.
 However, when multicast traffic is involved, a packet may need to be sent to multiple output ports.
 Although the destinations are different, the data content to be sent is the same.
-Therefore, there is no need to store multiple copies of the same data content.
+Therefore, there is no need to store multiple copies of the same payload data.
 A more efficient way would be to store the address and data content of a packet separately: the data are stored once and used for all destination addresses of the packet.

-Two different types of cells are used to store the two parts of a packet: the data cell to store the payload content of the packet, and the address cell to store the destination information of the packet.
+We use two different types of cells to store the two parts of a packet: the data cell to store the payload content, and the address cell to store the destination information.